Best Software

 • Data inheritance: Contracts auto-populate from Salesforce records

-• AppExchange leader: 10+ years as the top paid CLM app
+• AppExchange presence: Conga's own materials position it as the top paid CLM app on AppExchange over more than a decade

 Salesforce Integration Features